Pragmatic Inference Chain (PIC) Improving LLMs' Reasoning of Authentic Implicit Toxic Language: Introduction

 Addressing the challenges of implicit toxic language requires the reasoning capability of an LLM, nevertheless, what is required is not the capability of logical reasoning, such as the inference that Chain-of-Thoughts (CoT) can enhance \cite{wei2023chainofthoughtpromptingelicitsreasoning}.
 CoT and its adaptations prompt LLMs to divide complex tasks into logical steps and have achieved higher output accuracy in the arithmetic, commonsense, and symbolic tasks \citep[e.g.,][]{fang_cdw-cot_2025,huang_adacot_2025,ji_mygo_2025,liang-etal-2023-prompting,wei2023chainofthoughtpromptingelicitsreasoning}.
-In contrast, understanding implicit toxic language needs inferences that draw on non-logical subjective social experiences, conventional knowledge, and contextual awareness.
+However, understanding implicit toxic language needs inferences that draw on nonlogical, subjective social experiences, conventional knowledge, and contextual awareness.
 As seen in Figure~\ref{fig:mesh1}, a girl being vain is not a logical premise for her to be killed.
 Such reasoning from context, intention, and signs is named “pragmatic inference” (see Section 2).
 We should note that neurolinguistic studies have identified different neuron activations between logical reasoning and pragmatic inference \cite{prado_neural_2015, spotorno_beyond_2015}.

-In this study, we introduce a new in-context learning method, \textbf{Pragmatic Inference Chain (PIC)}, drawn on findings from cognitive science and linguistics.
+In this study, we introduce a new in-context learning method, \textbf{Pragmatic Inference Chain (PIC)}, drawn on findings from cognitive science and linguistics, to enhance LLMs' pragmatic inference.
 Specifically, we design the chain based on the Relevance Theory that was developed specifically for explaining the process of pragmatic inference \cite{sperber_relevance_1995,sperber_remarks_1997, wilson_linguistic_1993}.
 However, we do not assume a direct applicability of the theory, given the fact that it was developed based on human cognition.
-Instead, this study undertakes an experiment-driven adaption of the theory and then applies the adapted PIC to examine three LLMs: GPT-4o, Llama-3.1-70B-Instruct, and DeepSeek-v2.5.
+Instead, this study undertakes an experiment-driven adaptation of the theory and then applies the adapted PIC to examine five LLMs: GPT-4o, Llama-3.1-70B-Instruct, DeepSeek-v2.5, DeepSeek-v3, and QwQ32b.
 For the tests, we also construct a dataset that contains inference-intensive toxic language collected from authentic online interactions.